pwteneyck/plex-dvd-rips/README.md

                         install_dir/bin/shell_scripts.
 ```

+MakeMKV will occasionally time out while reading from a disk - usually retrying will resolve the issue.
+If not, the logging output for the initial MakeMKV `info` call is written to `bin/resources/dev_sr{X}.info`.
+This output follows the `--robot` or "automation mode" formatting as described in [MakeMKV's usage.txt](https://www.makemkv.com/developers/usage.txt).

 ### Encode CLI Reference

 `encode.py` takes no arguments and parses no arguments.
 It takes any configuration needed from `config.ini` instead.